 Maybe you’ve spotted them – tiny, colorful works of rock art tucked away on a nature trail or a Huntsville park.
 But where do these little rocks come from, and who’s behind this community-wide project to hide them all over the city?
 And are you allowed to take them?
 We learned more about Rocket City Rock Stars, a rockin’ new group that is determined to help spread joy in Huntsville.

 What Is It and How Does It Work?

-Rocket City Rock Stars is a closed Facebook Group that coordinates efforts to spread a little “rock art” all around the community.
+Rocket City Rocks is a closed Facebook Group that coordinates efforts to spread a little “rock art” all around the community.
 Think of it as a year-round egg hunt of sorts.

 It’s pretty simple to participate – take some landscaping rocks, paint them in bright colors and designs, weatherproof them, then find fun places where they will be found.
 The idea is for people who find the rocks to repost them to the Facebook group, create their own, and release them back into the wild to be found again.
 (Much like the “Where’s George?” dollar bill tracker.)

 The idea was started in Huntsville by Michelle Clements, a Florida native who recently moved to North Alabama.
 Her family first got involved in her hometown and she thought it would be a great way to explore Huntsville.
 “I had been looking for a creative outlet and an excuse to get out and explore the area since I’m not from here and this was a perfect way to do both!”